 - Skagit River Bald Eagle Interpretive Center (at Howard Miller Steelhead Park)

 - Mile Post 100 Rest Area on Highway 20

 A great spot is the Bald Eagle Natural Area, a State Fish and Wildlife viewing site on Martin Road, off SR 530, just south of the Skagit River bridge.
 The sun will be behind you.

 Watchable Wildlife Consider helping support the Washington Department of Fish and Wildlife (WDFW) programs by purchasing a “Watchable Wildlife” decal.

 1. The Skagit River Bald Eagle Interpretive Center

-Located in Rockport, WA in Howard Miller Steelhead Park is open 10:00 am to 4:00 pm on Fridays, Saturdays, and Sundays.
-We lead guided walks to eagle watching sites in Howard Miller Steelhead Park at 11:00 am on Saturdays and Sundays.
-Guest speakers present slide presentations about the river, local history, geology, eagles, or salmon every Saturday at 1:00 pm.
-The Center has a souvenir shop, free information, directions to the Eagle Watcher sites.
-We even have distant, but great views of eagles on the Skagit and Sauk rivers.
+Located in Rockport, WA in Howard Miller Steelhead Park, open 10:00 am to 4:00 pm on Saturdays and Sundays.
+We lead guided nature walks to eagle watching sites along the Skagit River at 11:00 am on Saturdays and Sundays.
+Guest speakers share their expert knowledge about a variety of environmental topics every Saturday at 1:00 pm.
+The Center features a Nature Store, Children’s Corner, informational videos, replica eagle’s nest, directions to the Eagle Watcher sites and Skagit Eagle Festival information.
 Stop at the Interpretive Center and find out exactly where to go during your visit to see bald eagles on the Skagit River.